Top SQL Interview Questions

 There are four types of Joins:

-Left Join: Left Join returns rows that are common between the tables and all the rows of the left-hand-side table that means it returns all the rows from the left-hand-side table even if there are no matches available in the right-hand-side of the table.
+- Left Join: Left Join returns rows that are common between the tables and all the rows of the left-hand-side table, i.e., it returns all the rows from the left-hand-side table even if there are no matches available in the right-hand-side table.

-Right Join: Right Join returns rows that are common between the tables and all the rows of the right-hand-side table that means it returns all the rows from the right-hand-side table even if there are no matches available in the left-hand-side of the table.
+Right Join: Right Join returns rows that are common between the tables and all the rows of the right-hand-side table, i.e., it returns all the rows from the right-hand-side table even if there are no matches available in the left-hand-side table.

 Full Join: Full Join returns all the rows from the left-hand-side table and all the rows from the right-hand-side table.

-Inner Join basically gives us those records which have matching values in two tables.
+Inner Join basically gives us those records that have matching values in two tables.

 Let us suppose, we have two tables Table A and Table B. When we apply Inner Join on these two tables, we will get only those records that are common to both Table A and Table B.